 Statement by Reserve Bank Governor Adrian Orr:

-To best ensure this outcome, we expect to keep the OCR at this expansionary level for a considerable period of time.
-This is the best contribution we can make, at this moment, to maximising sustainable employment and maintaining low and stable inflation.
+We will keep the OCR at an expansionary level for a considerable period to contribute to maximising sustainable employment, and maintaining low and stable inflation.